domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Birth is agony, life is hard, death is cruel.
 Don't ask me to explain it. --Giri Haji, Duty Shame, S1:E6

 Nani mo ka mo mechakucha da.
 (Everything is messed up.) --Japanese Proverb

+To understand the "artist," you must study his "art." --John E. Douglas, Retired Special Agent and Unit Chief in the United States (U.S.) Federal Bureau of Investigation (FBI), in "Mindhunter: Inside the FBI's Elite Serial Crime Unit"

+I drop it on the one, f****k the two three. --Redman, American Rapper, in "Can't Wait"

+There's pork chop in every beer. --J.W. (personal conversation)